Elixir Factor Podcast

-The Elixir Factor, Lilly’s new podcast hosted by Joe Kim, senior advisor of clinical operations and data registry, explores the factors that inspire bold advances in science, innovation and the resilience required to change history.
+The Elixir Factor, Lilly’s podcast hosted by Joe Kim, senior advisor of clinical operations and data registry, explores the factors that inspire bold advances in science, innovation and the resilience required to change history.
 Tune in to hear how the Lilly research and development (R&D) team collaborates with partners in advocacy, technology, academia and policy to seek cures or solutions for some of the most difficult diseases.
 There is always a way to get better at what you are doing – simply say "yes" to the next step.
-Say yes and subscribe today via your preferred podcasting platform:
+Here, you can say yes via your preferred podcasting platform:

 There is great hope in the idea that a better understanding of gene mutations, RNA and RNAi could lead to possible treatments and cures for some of the most difficult diseases, such as ALS.
 However, the path to finding a cure requires ongoing investments in innovation and collaboration across academia, government, nonprofits and the pharmaceutical industry.
 No one understands this concept better than patient advocates.
 In our final episode of The Elixir Factor's first season, Joe talks to a powerhouse couple, Brian Wallach and Sandra Abrevaya, about I AM ALS.
 Hear what factors inspired them to build I AM ALS, a patient-centric movement raising both awareness and funds for ongoing ALS research.
 Joe also talks to Lilly scientist Andrew Adams about the process of RNA/RNAi interference and the development of therapies to correct the consequences of gene mutations.
 To learn more, visit I AM ALS online.